Our path towards a Fair Mouse

 Fair produce from China, fairer pre-components and resource transparency

 In the meantime, we keep in touch with our regional suppliers who are already producing in a fair way in order to convince them of making their own supply chain more transparent and fair (pre-components and resources).
 For instance, in 2016, we would like to work on a sustainable circuit board together with our circuit board supplier by using fair soldering tin already during the manufacturing process.
 Last but not least, we co-operate with the Hochschule Hannover (ifBB) in order to optimise our casing material and to make the whole production even more sustainable.
-Here, the following two options are on the cards: either the new material will consist of fairly cultivated, renewable resources (not yet available) or we will use recycled plastic.
+As of now, the resources for the casing are 80% renewable, made from polylactic acid (PLA) derived from sugarcane (for more details, click here).

 Subsequent phases starting 2018